 - Using fresh strawberries rather than just Jell-O gives the topping real berry flavor and a more interesting texture

-Once the cream cheese layer firms up in the fridge, you'll pour the strawberry Jell-O — loaded with sliced fresh berries — right over the top.
-A few hours later, you've got one of the most stunning and satisfying desserts that requires almost zero skill to pull off.
-Let's get to it!
+Once that cream cheese sets firm in the fridge, pour the strawberry Jell-O — packed with sliced fresh berries — right over the top.
+A few hours of patience, and you've got this stunning, layered dessert that looks like it took way more skill than it actually did.
+Trust me on this one.

 How It Comes Together